-Ben Gomes, VP and Google Fellow
+Ben Gomes, VP and Google Fellow in Google's headquarters, Mountain View, California. by |

 What do you mean?
 Incomplete story if we also do not know the figure of the brilliant behind Google Search, that Ben Gomes itself.